Summer Programs

 High School Credit Recovery and Acceleration

-WHO: High school students who want to catch-up or get ahead
+WHO: High school students who want to catch up on credits or get ahead with graduation requirements.

 WHERE: Online or at Englewood High School (3800 S. Logan St. Englewood, CO 80113)